Noise-induced stop-and-go traffic dynamics: Modelling and control: Reviewing car-following models and traffic instabilities

 \paragraph{Adaptive time gap model} \tmin{T_{\text{min}}} \tmax{T_{\text{max}}} In contrast to classical OV models that relax the speed to a desired (or optimal) speed function that depends on the gap \cite{bando_DynamicalModelTraffic_1995,jiang_FullVelocityDifference_2001}, the adaptive time gap (ATG) car-following model~\cite{tordeux2010adaptive} is obtained by relaxing the time gap

 which is the time taken by a vehicle to reach the vehicle in front, assuming that the speed is constant and the speed of the vehicle in front is zero.
-Here $\ell>0$ corresponds to the length of the vehicles.
 The dynamics for the time gap is given by

-where $\tau>0$ is a sensitivity parameter and $ T>0$ is the desired time gap.
+where $\tau>0$ is a sensitivity parameter (relaxation time) and $ T>0$ is the desired time gap.
 Using the speed and distance variables, the ATG model in its Newtonian form is given by

 where $V^{-1}(v)=Tv+\ell$ is the inverse of the optimal velocity function which is assumed to be affine.
-As we will see in the following, the ATG model is unconditionally linearly stable for any $\tau,T>0$ and $\ell\ge0$~\cite{khound2023extending}.
-However, the introduction of white noise in the dynamics will induce a phase transition to collective oscillatory behaviour with stop-and-go waves.
+In contrast to the FVD model (see Eq.~\eqref{eq:FVDM}), the ATG is strongly nonlinear because one of the relaxation times is not a constant parameter, but rather the time gap variable.
+As we will see in the following, the ATG model is unconditionally linearly stable for any $\tau,T>0$~\cite{khound2023extending}.
+However, the introduction of white noise in the dynamics, and more precisely in the measurement of the gap to the predecessor, induces a phase transition to collective oscillatory behaviour with stop-and-go waves.